marcushuewitt/ClassNotes/Class01/README.md

 When computers began having software terminals, the user needed a  "language" to communicate with the computer.
 The language we use is presented as a user shell... a wrapper, in a sense, or what has become known as a shell (program), that provides a user interface (through a language) to the system.

 On Linux, and most flavors of Unix, the most common shell is BASH (Born Again Shell).
 This is also the shell used in MacOS (which is an extension of Unix).
-Another popular shell is zsh (z-shell) - used commonly by developers in MacOS.
+Another popular shell is zsh (z-shell) - used commonly by developers in MacOS.(but there are others as well)

 Microsoft and the general "PC" market did not evolve from Unix, and therefore developed a different technical approach to creating a terminal, and communicating via a shell to the core computer.
 There's no need to get into great detail about this for this class, other than to associate what we've already covered with how Windows handles things.
+In windows, you run either "CMD" or "PowerShell" to get terminal access to the computer.

 In windows, our terminal and shell is commonly called the "command prompt," "command terminal," or "command shell" (NOTE: A prompt is simply a curser that indicates that system is waiting for input).
 Most modern versions of windows (especially the server variety) have another type of terminal access, that referred to as "Powershell".

-### We will not make heavy use Shells/Terminals/Consoles in this course...
+### You will need to know the basics of the Bash shell

-In this course, we will review a few commands so that you can become familiar with the basic commands available in Bash and/or windows command prompt (NOTE: With the installation of Git on a PC, we get a Bash command shell.
-This behaves pretty much the same as the Bash shells found on any Unix and MacOS system).
-I'd recommend that you get familiar with using the bash shell (and most of my examples will use the bash shell).
-Our primary focus though will be on learning Python, knowing the command line will just help you "get around" your computer.
+In this course, we will review a few commands so that you can become familiar with the basic commands available in Bash (NOTE: With the installation of Git on a PC, a Bash shell is also installed).
+Bash shells behave pretty much the same as the Bash shells found on any Unix (i.e. Linux), MacOS system, and Windows.
+Though our primary focus though will be on learning Python, knowing bash will allow you better control of your computer.

-### Resources for Learning Command (CMD) Line (using Bash)
+### Resources for learning Bash.

-You will not be required to develop bash scripts in this course, but if you want to, you can quickly learn how to do such things.
-For a comprehensive introduction to the full "power" afforded by bash, I'd suggest working through the examples found http://www.tldp.org/LDP/Bash-Beginners-Guide/html/Bash-Beginners-Guide.html, then here http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html and finally here http://www.tldp.org/LDP/abs/html/.

-Also, there is a free course on Codeacademy (https://www.codecademy.com/learn/learn-the-command-line) that provides an excellent introduction to Bash.

 There are nine basic bash commands you should familiarize yourself with: